aosabook/500lines/pedometer/chapter.md

 ### Filtering

-Let's start with the last method in our class, `chebyshev_filter`.
-This method implements the low-pass and high-pass Chebyshev filters.
-We'll see it used three times in this class, the first time when we low-pass filter the combined input format during the parsing to the standard format, the second time when we low-pass filter the dot product output to smooth out our time series, and the third time immediately after the second, when we high-pass our time series to remove slow accelerations.

-`chebyshev_filter` takes two parameters: `input_data` and `coefficients`. `input_data` is an array containing the time series we want passed through the filter. `coefficients` is a hash with two keys, `alpha` and `beta`, each containing an array with three numerical data points.
-Note the constants `GRAVITY`, `SMOOTHING`, and `HIGHPASS` at the top of the class.
-These will be the hashes we'll pass to the `coefficients` parameter. `GRAVITY` contains coefficients for the first low-pass filter splitting out gravitational and user acceleration, `SMOOTHING` for the second low-pass smoothing filter, and `HIGHPASS` for the only high-pass filter we use.
+Let's start with the last method in our class, `chebyshev_filter`, which implements the low-pass and high-pass Chebyshev filters.
+The first parameter it expects, `input_data`, is an array containing the time series we want filtered.
+The `coefficients` parameter expects a hash with two keys, `alpha` and `beta`, each of which contains the coefficients to be used in the formula.
+The constants `GRAVITY`, `SMOOTHING`, and `HIGHPASS` will be passed into `coefficients`.
 The `chebyshev_filter` method returns an array containing the resulting time series.

 We implement the low-pass filter in code by first instantiating an `output_data` array with zeros at index 0 and 1, so that the equation has initial values to work with.
 Then, we loop through the remaining indices of the `input_data` time series, apply the formula at each turn, and append the result to `output_data`, returning `output_data` when the loop is complete.

 The `chebyshev_filter` method is another example of *separation of concerns*.
-Since we know we'll need to implement a low-pass filter more than once in our code, we leave the knowledge of how to do that in one method only.
+We know we'll need to implement a filter more than once in our code, so we leave the knowledge of how to do that in one method only.
 The rest of our code need only know how to call the method and pass in the appropriate `coefficients` for the `input_data` it needs filtered.
 If there is ever a bug in the filtering code, we only need to fix it in the `chebyshev_filter` method.

 ## The Inner Workings of the Processor Class

-Let's take a look at how the rest of the class works, and how it uses `chebyshev_filter`, starting with the `initialize` method.
-Our processor class takes string data as input and stores it in the `@data` instance variable.
-It then calls three methods in sequence: `parse`, `dot_product`, and `filter`.
+Let's take a look at how the rest of the class works, starting with the `initialize` method.
+Our `Processor` class takes string data as input and stores it in the `@data` instance variable.
+It then calls three methods in sequence: `parse`, which sets `@parsed_data`; `dot_product`, which sets `@dot_product_data`; and `filter`, which sets `@filtered_data`.

 Each method accomplishes one of our three steps.
 Let's look at each method individually.

 ### Step 1: Parse Our Input Formats Into a Standard Format (parse)

-The goal of `parse` is to convert string data in either the combined or separated format to numerical data, and store it in `@parsed_data` in our new standard format.
+The goal of `parse` is to convert string data in either the combined or separated format to numerical data, and store it in our standard format in `@parsed_data`.

 The first step in the process is to take string data and convert it to numerical data.
 The first operation sets `@parsed_data` after performing three tasks in sequence: